Many employers will continue their focus on hiring veterans in the coming year, new research finds.

 - Research and development

-It's also critical for veterans to stress the strengths they picked up while serving.
-The employers surveyed said the most important qualities members of the armed forces bring to organizations after leaving active duty are:
+The employers surveyed said these are the most important qualities members of the armed forces bring to organizations after leaving active duty:

 - Disciplined approach to work

 The study was based on surveys of 2,587 hiring managers and human resources managers and 231 U.S. veteran employees ages 18 and older.